Brian Wibberley

-History
+Early life and education

-Wibberley was born in Ashbourne, Derbyshire, youngest son of farmer Brian Wibberley and his wife Ann, née Riley.
+Brian Wibberley was born on 7 November 1866 in Ashbourne, Derbyshire, youngest son of farmer Brian Wibberley and his wife Ann, née Riley.
 He was educated in the grammar school of that town.

 His mother died when he was 11 years of age, and having been "born again", began teaching at the Sunday school at age 12.

+Career

-He was ordained in 1885 and in 1886 preached at Middlesbrough in Yorkshire.
-That same year he was sent to Victoria, Australia as a Primitive Methodist missionary.
+Wibberley was ordained in 1885 and in 1886 preached at Middlesbrough in Yorkshire.
+That same year he was sent to Victoria, Australia, as a Primitive Methodist missionary.

 Victoria

 Wibberley preached his first sermon in the newly completed Primitive Methodist Church in Paisley Street, Footscray on 3 October 1886.

-He was given charge of the Ballarat church in 1887, then Brighton, Victoria, and founded a new church in North Brighton, at the corner of Byron and Male streets in 1892, where the annual assembly of he Methodist connexion of Victoria and Tasmania was held the following year.
+He was given charge of the Ballarat church in 1887, then Brighton, Victoria, and founded a new church in North Brighton, at the corner of Byron and Male streets in 1892, where the annual assembly of the Methodist connexion of Victoria and Tasmania was held the following year.